World Health Day Calls For Action To Tackle Diabetes

 These complications may develop in many parts of the body and include heart attack, stroke, kidney failure, leg amputation, vision loss and nerve damage.
 Therefore, it is essential to try to make simple changes to your lifestyle to prevent long term health problems.
 As little as 30 minutes of moderate-intensity exercise several times a week and a balanced healthy diet can drastically reduce the risk of developing the condition.

-If you would like to read more of our articles on diabetes, enter the word into the Search box at the top of our Home Page or click on the link below to our feature on a new NHS initiative to offer healthy lifestyle advice to people at risk of developing the condition:
+If you would like to read more of our articles on diabetes, click on the Health & Wellbeing Menu at the top of our Home Page or click on the link below to our feature on a new NHS initiative to offer healthy lifestyle advice to people at risk of developing the condition:

 You can find more information about the WHO campaign by clicking on the link below to take you to their website: